PEXANE2/azure-docs.tr-tr/articles/virtual-machines/windows/instance-metadata-service.md

 ms.date: 04/25/2019
 ms.author: sukumari
 ms.reviewer: azmetadata
-ms.openlocfilehash: 4e411d986ffe88c0cf498262688afd2ecc71e51c
+ms.openlocfilehash: f62406a341c7e1467cdf17b21662bb5c0993881c
-ms.sourcegitcommit: 49cf9786d3134517727ff1e656c4d8531bbbd332
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 11/13/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "74038537"
+ms.locfileid: "74232392"
 ---
-# <a name="azure-instance-metadata-service"></a>Azure örnek meta veri hizmeti
+# <a name="azure-instance-metadata-service"></a>Azure Instance Metadata service

-Azure Instance Metadata Service, sanal makinelerinizi yönetmek ve yapılandırmak için kullanılabilecek çalışan sanal makine örnekleri hakkında bilgi sağlar.
+The Azure Instance Metadata Service provides information about running virtual machine instances that can be used to manage and configure your virtual machines.
-Bu, SKU, ağ yapılandırması ve yaklaşan bakım olayları gibi bilgileri içerir.
-Hangi tür bilgilerin kullanılabildiği hakkında daha fazla bilgi için bkz. [metadata API 'leri](#metadata-apis).
+This includes information such as SKU, network configuration, and upcoming maintenance events.
+For more information on what type of information is available, see [metadata APIs](#metadata-apis).

-Azure Instance Metadata Service, [Azure Resource Manager](https://docs.microsoft.com/rest/api/resources/)kullanılarak oluşturulan tüm IaaS VM 'lerine ERIŞILEBILEN bir REST uç noktasıdır.
+Azure's Instance Metadata Service is a REST Endpoint accessible to all IaaS VMs created via the [Azure Resource Manager](https://docs.microsoft.com/rest/api/resources/).
-Uç nokta, yalnızca VM içinden erişilebilen, iyi bilinen yönlendirilebilir olmayan IP adresinde (`169.254.169.254`) kullanılabilir.
+The endpoint is available at a well-known non-routable IP address (`169.254.169.254`) that can be accessed only from within the VM.

 > [!IMPORTANT]
-> Bu hizmet, tüm Azure bölgelerinde **genel kullanıma sunulmuştur** .
-Sanal makine örnekleri hakkında yeni bilgileri kullanıma sunmak için düzenli olarak güncelleştirmeleri alır.
-Bu sayfa, kullanılabilir olan güncel [meta veri API 'lerini](#metadata-apis) yansıtır.
+> This service is  **generally available** in all Azure Regions.
+It regularly receives updates to expose new information about virtual machine instances.
+This page reflects the up-to-date [metadata APIs](#metadata-apis) available.

 ## <a name="service-availability"></a>Hizmet kullanılabilirliği

-Hizmet genel kullanıma sunulan Azure bölgelerinde kullanılabilir.
-Tüm API sürümleri tüm Azure bölgelerinde kullanılabilir olmayabilir.
+The service is available in generally available Azure regions.
+Not all API version may be available in all Azure Regions.

-Bölgeler                                        | Sonrası?                                 | Desteklenen Sürümler
+Bölgeler                                        | Availability?                                 | Desteklenen Sürümler
 -----------------------------------------------|-----------------------------------------------|-----------------
-[Tüm genel kullanıma açık Azure bölgeleri](https://azure.microsoft.com/regions/)     | Genel Kullanıma Sunuldu | 2017-04-02, 2017-08-01, 2017-12-01, 2018-02-01, 2018-04-02, 2018-10-01, 2019-02-01, 2019-03-11, 2019-04-30, 2019-06-01, 2019-06-04
+[All Generally Available Global Azure Regions](https://azure.microsoft.com/regions/)     | Genel Kullanıma Sunuldu | 2017-04-02, 2017-08-01, 2017-12-01, 2018-02-01, 2018-04-02, 2018-10-01, 2019-02-01, 2019-03-11, 2019-04-30, 2019-06-01, 2019-06-04
 [Azure Devlet Kurumları](https://azure.microsoft.com/overview/clouds/government/)              | Genel Kullanıma Sunuldu | 2017-04-02, 2017-08-01, 2017-12-01, 2018-02-01, 2018-04-02, 2018-10-01, 2019-02-01, 2019-03-11, 2019-04-30
 [Azure Çin](https://www.azure.cn/)                                                     | Genel Kullanıma Sunuldu | 2017-04-02, 2017-08-01, 2017-12-01, 2018-02-01, 2018-04-02, 2018-10-01, 2019-02-01, 2019-03-11, 2019-04-30
-[Azure Almanya](https://azure.microsoft.com/overview/clouds/germany/)                    | Genel Kullanıma Sunuldu | 2017-04-02, 2017-08-01, 2017-12-01, 2018-02-01, 2018-04-02, 2018-10-01, 2019-02-01, 2019-03-11, 2019-04-30
+[Azure Germany](https://azure.microsoft.com/overview/clouds/germany/)                    | Genel Kullanıma Sunuldu | 2017-04-02, 2017-08-01, 2017-12-01, 2018-02-01, 2018-04-02, 2018-10-01, 2019-02-01, 2019-03-11, 2019-04-30

-Bu tablo, hizmet güncelleştirmeleri olduğunda ve veya desteklenen yeni sürümler varsa güncelleştirilir.
+This table is updated when there are service updates and or new supported versions are available.

-Instance Metadata Service denemek için yukarıdaki bölgelerde [Azure Resource Manager](https://docs.microsoft.com/rest/api/resources/) veya [Azure Portal](https://portal.azure.com) bir VM oluşturun ve aşağıdaki örnekleri izleyin.
+To try out the Instance Metadata Service, create a VM from [Azure Resource Manager](https://docs.microsoft.com/rest/api/resources/) or the [Azure portal](https://portal.azure.com) in the above regions and follow the examples below.

 ## <a name="usage"></a>Kullanım

 ### <a name="versioning"></a>Sürüm oluşturma

-Instance Metadata Service sürümlenmiş ve HTTP isteğindeki API sürümünün belirtilmesi zorunludur.
+The Instance Metadata Service is versioned and specifying the API version in the HTTP request is mandatory.

-Bu [kullanılabilirlik tablosunda](#service-availability)en yeni sürümlerin listelendiğini görebilirsiniz.
+You can see the newest versions listed in this [availability table](#service-availability).

-Daha yeni sürümler eklendikçe, betiklerinizin belirli veri biçimlerinde bağımlılıkları varsa, daha eski sürümlere uyumluluk için yine de erişilebilir.
+As newer versions are added, older versions can still be accessed for compatibility if your scripts have dependencies on specific data formats.

-Sürüm belirtilmediğinde, en yeni Desteklenen sürümlerin listesiyle birlikte bir hata döndürülür.
+When no version is specified, an error is returned with a list of the newest supported versions.

 > [!NOTE]
-> Yanıt bir JSON dizesidir.
-Aşağıdaki örnek yanıt, okunabilirlik için oldukça yazdırılır.
+> The response is a JSON string.
+The following example response is pretty-printed for readability.

 **İstek**